Tuesday, April 29, 2025

 Units

-• 1 teaspoon kosher salt and freshly ground pepper to taste
+• 1 teaspoon kosher salt + 10 cracks of freshly ground pepper

 Instructions